CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Methodology

 \subsection{Existing Designs and Motivation}

-A few prior studies proposed contrastive pretraining frameworks for 3D object detection, including PointContrast~\cite{xie2020pointcontrast}, GCC-3D~\cite{liang2021exploring}, ProposalContrast~\cite{yin2022proposalcontrast}, and SimIPU~\cite{li2022simipu}, as introduced in \S~\ref{sec:related}.
+Due to space limits, we put the thorough related work review in Appendix~\ref{sec:related} and discuss the most relevant studies in this section.
+A few prior studies proposed contrastive pretraining frameworks for 3D object detection, including PointContrast~\citep{xie2020pointcontrast}, GCC-3D~\citep{liang2021exploring}, ProposalContrast~\citep{yin2022proposalcontrast}, and SimIPU~\citep{li2022simipu}, as introduced in \S~\ref{sec:related}.
 In this section, we aim to categorize these existing methodologies, providing a structured overview of their designs.
 This taxonomy will elucidate the motivation behind our proposal of \titlename, highlighting our unique attributes and improvements.

 \textbf{Scene-Level Contrast}.
-PointContrast~\cite{xie2020pointcontrast} is a pioneering study in enabling self-supervised pretraining for 3D point cloud architectures.
-Given the original point cloud $\mathcal{X} = \{\vx_i\}_{i=0}^{N}$, PointContrast employs the InfoNCE loss~\cite{he2020momentum} to contrastively learn point-wise features $\{\vz_i^1\}_{i=0}^{N}$ and $\{\vz_i^2\}_{i=0}^{N}$, which are extracted from two augmented views of the input point cloud, $\mathcal{X}^1$ and $\mathcal{X}^2$, respectively.
+PointContrast~\citep{xie2020pointcontrast} is a pioneering study in enabling self-supervised pretraining for 3D point cloud architectures.
+Given the original point cloud $\mathcal{X} = \{\vx_i\}_{i=0}^{N}$, PointContrast employs the InfoNCE loss~\citep{he2020momentum} to contrastively learn point-wise features $\{\vz_i^1\}_{i=0}^{N}$ and $\{\vz_i^2\}_{i=0}^{N}$, which are extracted from two augmented views of the input point cloud, $\mathcal{X}^1$ and $\mathcal{X}^2$, respectively.
 Point-wise operation offers a finegrained and intuitive method for 3D point cloud learning, as it aligns seamlessly with the native representation of point clouds.
 However, PointContrast is fundamentally a scene-level contrast design, as it can be reduced to global invariant representation learning.
 This approach tends to overemphasize localization, which consequently leads to a limited perspective of objects of interest within a point cloud.

 \textbf{Region-Level Contrast}.
 The concept of a region is crucial in object detection tasks.
-GCC-3D~\cite{liang2021exploring} employs temporal heuristics to extract moving points that cluster into meaningful regions.
-GCC-3D then applies RoIAlign~\cite{he2017mask} to the flattened 2D feature map, extracting region-level features for contrastive pretraining.
-This approach represents each region using a single, aggregated vector embedding for loss computation~\cite{bai2022point}.
+GCC-3D~\citep{liang2021exploring} employs temporal heuristics to extract moving points that cluster into meaningful regions.
+GCC-3D then applies RoIAlign~\citep{he2017mask} to the flattened 2D feature map, extracting region-level features for contrastive pretraining.
+This approach represents each region using a single, aggregated vector embedding for loss computation~\citep{bai2022point}.
 However, due to imperfect partitioning, object-level localization is often overlooked, as we have empirically demonstrated in Appendix~\ref{ap:exp}.